 Peak season denotes a period with higher demand or a higher number of shipments than average.
 Peak season most often refers to the weeks in between Black Friday and Christmas, when many people are buying more and expecting packages to arrive by a certain date.
 But as ecommerce and online purchasing have continued to grow increasingly due to the COVID-19 pandemic and people staying at home, carriers have implemented peak season surcharges at all times of year.

 While peak surcharges are usually temporary fees applied to the base rate, in the past two years carriers have implemented peak surcharges that haven’t gone away.
-As an example, see this chart of 2021 peak season surcharges, they were added throughout the course of the year, some without an end date.
+As an example, see this chart of 2023 peak season and demand surcharges, they were added throughout the course of the year, some without an end date.

 5. Residential Fee